AnatoliyOcheretnyi/DropDate/apps/frontend/README.md

 ## API proxy

-Requests go through the Next.js routes `/api/next-release` and `/api/suggest`, which forward to the Go API and keep the browser free from CORS headaches.
+Requests go through the Next.js routes below (forwarding to the Go API and avoiding CORS issues):

+- `/api/suggest` – quick hints for autocomplete.
+- `/api/search` – full search results (paged).
+- `/api/next-release` – single title lookup.
+- `/api/bulk-refresh` – refresh saved items.
+- `/api/trending` – trending rows for the home page.
+- `/api/details` – full title details + recommendations.

 Adjust the backend URL via `.env.local`.
 Autosuggest shows up to 5 TMDB matches (title + year + poster).
-After hitting “Знайти” the UI renders a gallery of posters that can be clicked to open the full release card or saved to the personal list (persisted in `localStorage`).
+Search results are shown as a grid; clicking a card opens the details page, and the “+” action saves it to the list (persisted in `localStorage`).

 ## Scripts